jimbobbennett/mutt-matcher-iot/README.md

 ![A Raspberry Pi with a camera](./images/mutt-matcher-device.png)

 Your team has been asked by a fictional animal shelter to build a Mutt Matcher - a device to help determine the breed of a dog when it has been found.
-This will be an IoT (Internet of Things) device based around a Raspberry Pi with a camera, and will take a photo of the dog, and then use an image classifier Machine learning (ML) model to determine the breed.
+This will be an IoT (Internet of Things) device based around a Raspberry Pi with a camera, and will take a photo of the dog, and then use an image classifier Machine learning (ML) model to determine the breed, before uploading the results to a web-based IoT application.

 This device will help workers and volunteers to be able to quickly detect the breed and make decisions on the best way to approach and care for the dog.

 ![An application dashboard showing the last detected breed as a German wire pointer, as well as a pie chart of detected breeds](./images/iot-central-dashboard.png)